United Way of Greater Milwaukee & Waukesha County Inc

 Success Rates

 Success rates are not publicly disclosed.
-However, United Way emphasized that the new model will provide "deeper and more meaningful funding to a smaller group of nonprofits," indicating greater selectivity.
+However, United Way emphasised that the new model will provide "deeper and more meaningful funding to a smaller group of non-profits," indicating greater selectivity.
 President Amy Lindner noted the shift from funding historic partners "without application in perpetuity" to a competitive process.

 Reapplication Policy

-If declined due to lack of resources: Organizations that meet criteria but are not approved due to insufficient funding resources may reapply.
+If declined due to lack of resources: Organisations that meet criteria but are not approved due to insufficient funding resources may reapply.

-If declined for not meeting criteria: Organizations whose applications fall outside United Way's guidelines or fail to meet eligibility criteria may not reapply for that specific grant/program.
+If declined for not meeting criteria: Organisations whose applications fall outside United Way's guidelines or fail to meet eligibility criteria may not reapply for that specific grant/programme.

-Multiple applications: Organizations are allowed to apply for and receive more than one funding opportunity each fiscal year (July 1 - June 30).
+Multiple applications: Organisations are allowed to apply for and receive more than one funding opportunity each fiscal year (July 1 - June 30).

 Application Success Factors